 Potential in monetary terms (revenues, realignment or savings)

 The volume of impact investment cannot be officially recorded due to the unclear definition of the term, but there are estimates.
-The Global Impact Investing Network (GIIN) estimates a market of US$228.1 billion in impact investing assets, of which US$35.5 billion committed in 2017.
-The expected growth in commitment in 2018 is of 8 percent.
+The Global Impact Investing Network (GIIN) estimates a market of US$502 billion in impact investing assets at the end of 2018.
 The supply of impact capital is expected to rise but, as yet, impact investment’s share in global financial markets is estimated to be at around only 0.1 percent of global wealth.
 If this share rises to 2 percent, it could mean over US$5.6 trillion invested in impact-driven assets.
 Larger definitions of sustainable or responsible investment (including ESG compliance and managers applying investment exclusion lists) encompass an estimated total of US$22.9 trillion.
 Finally, almost 2,000 asset managers, with combined assets of over US$81.7 trillion, have signed up to the six United Nations Principles for Responsible Investment.

 Impact investment has also become widespread across the globe.
 A GIIN Investor Impact Survey reported that 20 percent of investment was in U.S. & Canada, 16 percent in Latin America and the Caribbean (LAC), 12 percent in Sub-Saharan Africa, 11 percent in WNS Europe.
 Overall, more surveyed investors plan to increase funds proportionally more in emerging markets like Sub-Saharan Africa, South East Asia and LAC than any other geographical region.
 Several leading financial firms have also entered the market in recent years with the creation of dedicated units or platforms dedicated to impact investment, including BlackRock and Goldman Sachs.
 Foundations and institutional investors have also announced the commitment of investing billions into impact investing.